gferreira/PixelBrush/readme.md

 Credits
 -------

-Developed by Hartmut Bohnacker [http://www.hartmut-bohnacker.de/], based on one of the macro tools included in FontLab.
+Developed by [Hartmut Bohnacker](http://www.hartmut-bohnacker.de/), based on one of the macro tools included in FontLab.

 Installation
 ------------